Koeboldt/ShapeMaker5000/README.md

 Download the required files from the GitHub repository.

 ## Usage Information <a name="Usage"></a>
 Run either through console commands, or open in a node compatible code editor and enter node index.js into the terminal.
+Then answer each of the prompts, and then an svg file will be created in the output folder for you to use.

 ## Contribution Instructions <a name="Contribution"></a>
 This is a solo project, so if you'd like to contribute please ask.